daytonaio/content/guides/20250126_sapat_guide.md

 ## How It Works

+Sapat's process is designed for ease of use and efficiency.
+Simply provide your audio, video or even a directory containing your audio or video files, and Sapat handles the conversion, transcription, and cleanup, delivering a ready-to-use text file.

 1. **Input File**: Sapat accepts video or audio files as input.

 2. **Audio Conversion**: Videos are converted to MP3 format using ffmpeg.